COVID-19 Prevention at KVC Niles

 - We strongly encourage family involvement throughout the treatment process but as part of our goal to keep our clients safe, we are minimizing visitors until further notice.
 We are utilizing telehealth/video capabilities and phone calls to conduct family therapy and parental/guardian visits.

 - Given the current challenges with the convergence of flu, cold, and allergy season along with concerns surrounding COVID-19, we have created a workflow to care for clients who have potential symptoms.
 This includes a specialized observation space to conduct the necessary medical assessments while keeping other clients and employees healthy.

 - All our healthcare professionals are entering our treatment centers through the main entrance only and are not using a separate employee entrance.
 This allows us to conduct a thorough daily screening process with each employee, using guidelines from the CDC and local and state health departments.
-This screening includes symptom and temperature checks.
+This screening includes symptom, temperature and travel checks.

 - New potential clients are undergoing a screening process prior to admission to check for symptoms, fever, and self-reported history of recent travel or interactions with people who have been diagnosed with COVID-19.

-- Our housekeeping department is using disinfectants approved by the Environmental Protection Agency (EPA) and recommended by the CDC for sanitization of the Coronavirus family.
+- Our housekeeping department is using disinfectants approved by the Environmental Protection Agency (EPA) that specifically target the Coronavirus family.